 you might know this area as The Willows, a name that goes back many

 decades.
-But it now seems to be the thing to use the name Weir Pool
+But it became known as the Weir Pool

 - accurate enough, but not so poetic.

-Project people are growing a lot more of the trees for
+Project people grew a lot more of the trees for

 basket-weaving purposes, etc - and so it is perhaps not right for